-- MSID (Mobile Station ID) Also known as IMSI (International Mobile Station Identity), the MSID is an identifier of a device on the 3G network. - NAI (Network Access Identifier) This is your User ID for accessing the 3G network. - Roaming Status This indicates whether you are home or roaming (outside of Sprint coverage). - PRL Version The PRL (Preferred Roaming List) is an account configuration item set by your service provider.
+- MSID (Mobile Station ID) Also known as IMSI (International Mobile Station Identity), the MSID is an identifier of a device on the 3G network. - NAI (Network Access Identifier) This is your User ID for accessing the 3G network. - PRL Version The PRL (Preferred Roaming List) is an account configuration item set by your service provider.
 It controls the radio channels and network carrier used by the 3G modem.
-An updated PRL may improve your 3G network service.